AndypSheridan/hyperCube/README.md

 <br>

 #### **Target Audiences:**
-* People who are like casual gaming​.
+* People who like casual gaming​.
 * People who are looking for a simple yet challenging endless jumping game.
 * People looking for a browser-based game.
 * Aspiring developers looking for clearly-written JavaScript code and simple but effective logic.